MarlenBrawlHalal/BlogAPI/README.md

 This project is tested and ready for contributiton with any frontent development.
-The powerfull tool DRF was used on this project.
+The powerfull framework DRF was used on this project.